For Externals

 Tutors

-Each student team will have a course tutor who will meet with them every week to provide guidance of a general nature (course requirements, professional practice, process and tools etc.).
+Each student team has a tutor who acts as scrum master, meeting with them weekly in The Hive to provide guidance on Agile practices, planning, and sprint execution.
 Note that tutors are paid by the university.

 Tutors will also be involved in various support activities including tutor training, assessment and meetings with the course coordinators.
 For more detail about the schedule, please read more »